"""********************************************************************************

 qc = qc.bind_parameters(subs_dic)

-from qrisp.core.compilation import combine_single_qubit_gates
+from qrisp.circuit.pass_management.passes.combine_single_qubit_gates import combine_single_qubit_gates

 qc = combine_single_qubit_gates(qc)